Smash Mouth: 2005–2011: new label, fluctuating lineup and Summer Girl

 Before the release of Summer Girl, drummer Michael Urbano left the band without warning on February 14, 2006 due to creative differences.
 He was initially replaced by former drummer Mitch Marine, and then by Jason Sutter, best known for his work with American Hi-Fi and the Rembrandts.
 The band released their new album, Summer Girl, later that year.
 In early 2007, one year after joining the band, Sutter left Smash Mouth to play drums for former Soundgarden and Audioslave frontman Chris Cornell; fill-in drummer Marine returned to Smash Mouth.

-Greg Camp left the band in the summer of 2008.
+Band members changed over the course of several years.
+Greg Camp left the band in the summer of 2008 which was a big loss as he had written many of the band’s biggest hits such as All Star and Walkin’ on the Sun.
 Smash Mouth recruited Leroy Miller to play guitar.
 Leroy left in 2009 and Camp returned to the band, but in 2011 Camp left once again and this time the band recruited Sean Hurwitz.
 Hurwitz stayed until 2012, and was replaced by Mike Krompass.
 Later in 2012, Hurwitz returned.
 In 2009 Mitch Marine left once again and was replaced by Urbano, who left again after only one year in 2010, and was replaced by Marine once again.
 Marine left yet again after a brief spell in 2010 and was replaced by Randy Cooke.
 Cooke was briefly replaced by Jason Sutter in 2011, then Charlie Paxson.

 In June 2011, a writer at Something Awful offered $20 if the band's lead singer, Steve Harwell, would eat 24 eggs.
-Others on the site and on Twitter began offering additional sums, eventually targeted to various charities.
+Others on Twitter began offering additional sums, eventually targeted to various charities.
 In July 2011, Harwell accepted the challenge if fans could gather pledges of $10,000 for St. Jude Children's Hospital.
-The fundraising goal was reached in less than a week's time.
+The fundraising goal was reached in less than a week.
 A self-styled "reality TV fan," Harwell requested that his friend celebrity chef Guy Fieri prepare the eggs.
 The event was held at Johnny Garlic's restaurant, in Dublin, California, on October 11, 2011.
 With about 150 people attending, Harwell was able to finish the eggs with the help of audience members as well as the San Jose Sharks mascot, Sharkie. $15,000 was raised for charity.

+On July 17th, 2011, Smash Mouth performed live at the Hard Rock Cafe on the Vegas Strip, airing a 60 minute concert simultaneously across the US & Canada on HDNet Television, CBS Radio, and CBS Digital.